South Korea lawmakers seek to impeach acting president – DW – 12/26/2024

 The court is investigating whether to remove President Yoon Suk Yeol from office over his December 3 declaration of martial law.

-Han's refusal to approve the appointment of justices effectively delays the procedure to remove Yoon.
+Han's refusal to approve the appointment of the justices could delay the procedure to remove Yoon.

 "We have filed the motion... and will report it to the plenary session today," member of parliament Park Sung-joon said.
 "We will put it to a vote tomorrow."